Seamax M-22

 The Seamax M-22 is a Brazilian single-engine, amphibious light sport aircraft (LSA) and Fédération Aéronautique Internationale microlight.
-Originally manufactured by AirMax Construções Aeronáuticas of Jacarepaguá and called the Airmax SeaMax, since 2015 it has been built by Seamax Aircraft of Sao Paulo.
+Originally manufactured by AirMax Construções Aeronáuticas of Jacarepaguá and called the Airmax SeaMax, since 2015 it has been built by Seamax Aircraft of São Paulo.

 Design and development

 The Seamax M-22 was designed in 1999.
 A prototype was flown in 2000 and the first production aircraft left the factory in 2001.
 The Seamax M-22 is constructed using composite materials and metal components.
 It has a two-seat, side-by-side configuration cabin with a bubble canopy which is hydraulically raised for access.
 The high-wing is strut-braced and the tail is a cruciform tail.
 The aircraft's tricycle landing gear is retractable for landing on water.
 It is powered by a 100 hp Rotax 912ULS pusher configuration engine mounted above the wing to avoid water ingestion.

 Versions can be constructed to meet the requirements of both the European microlight and US LSA categories.
+A version with folding wings is available as the M-22 FW.

 A total of 160 had been built by 2018.

+Operational history

+In October 13, 2025, one of the Seamax M-22 units, registered under PU-DNA call sign at National Civil Aviation Agency of Brazil suffered an accident (crash) in Setor Santos Dumont, in the brazilian Goiânia city.
+The pilot survived with bruises and there were no fatalities.